A Lesson to Learn: The Goldman Sachs Group, Inc. (GS)

 GS’s Market Performance

-GS stocks went down by -1.23% for the week, with a monthly jump of 1.49% and a quarterly performance of -4.75%, while its annual performance rate touched 0.25%.
-The volatility ratio for the week stands at 2.57% while the volatility levels for the past 30 days are set at 2.26% for The Goldman Sachs Group, Inc..
-The simple moving average for the period of the last 20 days is 0.47% for GS stocks with a simple moving average of 1.36% for the last 200 days.
+GS stocks went down by -4.78% for the week, with a monthly drop of -5.24% and a quarterly performance of 3.03%, while its annual performance rate touched -7.74%.
+The volatility ratio for the week stands at 3.42% while the volatility levels for the past 30 days are set at 2.44% for The Goldman Sachs Group, Inc..
+The simple moving average for the period of the last 20 days is -2.96% for GS stocks with a simple moving average of -2.20% for the last 200 days.

 Analysts’ Opinion of GS